DigiXess/repo-guidelines/README.md

 This repo contains our standard practices for managing code using Git across all DigiXess projects.
 It ensures clean version control, smooth collaboration, and consistent structure throughout our development process.

+# Repository Gudielines

+- Follow the [Code Repository Guidelines](code-repo-guidelines.md) for consistent and collaborative development across all DigiXess coding projects.

 ## License information

 See detailed at `/LICENSE.md`